-So, basically, cancer cells have a fatal flaw…they do not have the metabolic flexibility that regular cells do.
+So, basically, the majority of cancer cells have a fatal flaw…they do not have the metabolic flexibility that regular cells do.
 This means that they cannot adapt to using fat for fuel.

 A Fat Burning Machine

-So, if cancer cells need glucose to thrive and carbohydrates turn into glucose in the body, then cutting out the carbs of a person’s diet will starve the cells.
-In fact, it will turn the body into a “fat burning machine.”
+So, if cancer cells need glucose to thrive and carbohydrates turn into glucose in the body, then cutting out the carbs of a person’s diet could starve the cells.
+In fact, it has the potential to turn the body into a “fat burning machine.”
 And even more simply put, if a person…

 - limits their intake of carbohydrates to non-starchy vegetable and very minimal fruit and…